MARINE CAPTAIN GRADE 1

 - Effectively trains and supervises the crew in the performance of their duties, including the safe operation, navigation and docking of the vessel.

-- Directs staff in all boat / fire drills as prescribed by Transport Canada.
+- Directs staff in all boat and fire drills as prescribed by Transport Canada.

-- Coordinates and controls security drills on-board assigned vessel, including exercises with other vessels.
+- Coordinates and controls security drills on-board the assigned vessel, including exercises with other vessels.

-- Assists in the preparation of vessel budget ad monitors expenditures.
+- Assists in the preparation of the vessel budget and monitors expenditures.

 - Directs the general maintenance of the assigned vessel, ensuring that approved standards are maintained, as required.

-- Provides operational support to major/special events and assist as required
+- Provides operational support to major/special events and assists as required.

-- Assist supervisor in preparation of vessel yearly TC or Class safety inspections and SMS audits and DOC (document of Compliance) re-certification.
+- Assists the supervisor in the preparation of the vessel’s yearly TC or Class safety inspections, and SMS audits, and DOC (Document of Compliance) re-certification.

 Key Qualifications:

-- Must possess and maintain validity of a Radio Operator's Certificate in the Restricted Radiotelephone Operator category.
-(Please attach a copy of your certificate to your application).
+- Must possess and maintain a Radio Operator's Certificate in the Restricted Radiotelephone Operator category (Please attach a copy of your certificate to your application).

-- Extensive experience driving verity of vessels as a Ship's Captain or First Officer.
+- Extensive experience driving a variety of vessels as a Ship's Captain or First Officer.

 - Experience driving passenger ferries or equivalent small vessels within Canadian or international waters.